 However, the Man in the Iron Mask is no fictional character.
 Indeed, he was a real prisoner of Louis XIV and incarcerated for at least five years: maybe more than forty.
 The problem is that no one alive today has any clue who this man was.
 Furthermore, there has been so much wild speculation, rumors, and theories about his identity that historians may never be able to establish the truth.

 Facts About the Man in the Iron Mask

+The man was a prisoner at Bastille from 1698 until 1703.
+Many historians believe that he was a prisoner before this and had simply been transferred there.
+However, there is no concrete proof of this.
 Whoever he was, the Man in the Iron Mask died on November 19, 1703.
-A death certificate that is associated with him lists his name as Monsieur de Marchiel.
-It says that he was in his 40′s at the time of his death.
+A death certificate associated with him lists his name as Monsieur de Marchiel.
+It says that he was in his forties at the time of his death.

-The Man in the Iron Mask is widely considered to have been royalty.
-This is based on clues regarding his treatment during his incarceration.
+The Man in the Iron Mask may have been royalty.
+This idea stems from clues regarding his treatment during his incarceration.

 The most popular of all the legends regarding this prisoner pertains to his lineage.
-It has been said that the Man in the Iron Mask was the twin brother of King Louis XIV.
-The story goes on to say that the man was kept hidden because of his rights to the throne.
+Some have theorized that the Man in the Iron Mask was the twin brother of King Louis XIV.
+The story says that the man was kept hidden because of his rights to the throne.
 Another story says that the prisoner was indeed the king’s brother, but not his twin.
 This one varies too.

 In one version, the prisoner is the king’s older brother and first in line to be king and so, Louis XIV has him imprisoned.
 Another version says that the prisoner is Louis XIV’s younger brother, but that Louis was the bastard son of the former Queen and one of her lovers.
 Therefore, the Sun King had no rights to the throne.